We both know you're not Claire.

 Uh oh.
 "Whaffthamatta?"

 "That's right," Paula said.
-"You can now legally use the name Clarity Anne Jenkins.
+"You can now legally use the name Clarity Rae Jenkins.
 I know you wanted it to be Clarissa, but Clarity is the best I could do."

 "This name is an even bigger doozy than that donut, Shay."

-"Wah Ebber!"
+"Wah ebber!"
 I said, while trying not to choke on the thing.
 "Ith juff a name.
-An' dith donuth's nah bad."
+An' dith donuth's perdy gerrd."

 "Fuck it.
 I'm still Claire.
 You're disgusting.
 Paula, what's the good news?"

 And that was that.
-Claire officially had a new name.
-She was also four years older now, apparently.
-The birth certificate for the new identity said she was born in Flint, Michigan, on August 9th, 1995.
+I now had a favorite donut and Claire had a legit fake name.
+She was a few years older now, too.
+The birth certificate said she was born in Flint, Michigan, on August 9th, 1995.

 I didn't mind.